[Updated on November 24, 2020]

 Here are two Bible-based activities that might be helpful.
 More will be on the way soon:

-- [New on July 31,2020] – This summer we’re encouraging families to go through this ‘bingo card’ to find activities that suit their schedules.
+- In the summer of 2020 we encouraged families to go through this ‘bingo card’ to find activities that suit their schedules.
 Click here to read more.

 - [New on July 21, 2020]: Reason – 2020 06 21 – Family Devotional – Reason – Westminster PC